 Is my Clock sick?
-It only says tick.

 Words or grammatical constructions that a child has not learned yet are written in black ink.
 These words are supposed to be read by the parent/teacher.

 Your child can try to read them, but don't worry too much about them.
 They are taught later, either in later Progressive Phonics books, or in spelling or grammar at school.